Hilde Osland Rocks Tiny Shorts In New Instagram Pics

-Hilde Osland knows how to keep her 2.7 million Instagram followers tantalized with a steady stream of sizzling photos, and she kept things rolling today with a new seven-part photo set.
-The stunner was photographed in a matching tan set with an eye-catching pair of tiny shorts that hugged her booty.
+Hilde Osland knows how to keep her 2.7 million Instagram followers tantalized with a steady stream of sizzling photos, and she kept things rolling today with a new seven-part update.
+The stunner was photographed in a matching tan set featuring an eye-catching pair of tiny shorts that hugged her booty.

 The first photo showed Hilde standing with her body angled towards the camera as she smiled widely and played with her hair.
-She stood on a wooden walkway at the beach and the blue ocean waters peeked through in the backdrop.
+She stood on a wooden walkway at the beach, and the blue ocean peeked through in the backdrop.

 The outfit included a long-sleeved cropped sweater with a loose, high neckline and baggy sleeves.
 The sexy shorts had a skintight fit with a high waistline, small pockets on the back, and a long drawstring.
 They were so short that the bottom part of her derriere was left on display, something that the model wasn’t shy about showing off in her photos.

-Hilde wore her hair in two braided pigtails that she secured with bright red hair ties, and accessorized with a light pink baseball hat that she wore backwards.
-She wore a couple of hoop earrings and a short silver necklace.
-Her makeup included dark eyeshadow, a bright pop of blush, and pink lipstick.
+Hilde styled her hair in two braided pigtails that she secured with bright red hair ties, and accessorized with a light pink baseball cap that she wore backwards.
+She added a couple of hoop earrings and a short silver necklace.
+Her makeup application included dark eyeshadow, a bright pop of blush, and pink lipstick.

 The sensation struck a variety of similar poses in the rest of the photo series, with the sixth image offering an even closer look at her booty.

-In that snap, Hilde stood with her back facing the camera and her feet together, which not only emphasized her derriere but also her thigh gap.
-Her small waist was hard to miss and this angle also revealed that her hat was from Adidas.
+In that snap, Hilde stood with her back to the camera and her feet together, a pose which not only emphasized her derriere but also her thigh gap.
+Her small waist was hard to miss, with this angle also revealing that her hat was from Adidas.

 The stunner’s followers rushed to the comments section to rave over her new share.